 When you live in a place that is so ridiculously beautiful and you see rainbows, turtles, and dolphins on a daily basis, it’s easy to feel small in this grand world.
 And I mean small in a good way.
 When you can feel as though something is greater than you, it’s humbling and grounding.
 Hawaii’s nature and easy-paced living provides that feeling every day.

 Another thing I love about living in Hawaii is that you will rarely encounter someone who is pretentious.
 Hawaii has a word for this, and it’s called high makamaka, meaning hoity-toity or stuck up.
 At a party or event, people don’t typically ask you what you do for a living or what kind of car you drive.
 Instead they like to ask you what you enjoy doing on your free time or where your favorite surfing, diving, beach volleyball, or foodie spots are.
-We’ve got our priorities right. 🙂
+We’ve got our priorities straight.
+Nobody tries to keep up with the Jones’ unless the Jones’ have gone surfing, then we wanna come with!

 **Like this post?
 Pin it!**

 6) Family is Big in Hawaii

 Locals love their families.
 On any given Sunday, you will see families with four generations of aunties, uncles, cousins and kids running around barefoot, grilling at a local beach under a tent playing local music and talking story (chatting).

 7) A Hug and Kiss on the Cheek is Actually a Business Greeting in Hawaii